TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Select styles

 Shop All Home Shop Comforters and Bedding Sets Shop Curtains and Drapes Shop Kitchen and Dining Shop Furniture and Mattresses   Major Appliances From Your Favorite Brands Now Online and In Select Stores

 Need Help?
 Call 1-844-JCP-APPL (1-844-527-2775)

-Shop Now Find a Store18 or 30 Months Special Financing\*
+Shop Now Find a Store 18 or 30 Months Special Financing\*

 Available on qualifying major appliance purchases made through 7/13/16 on a JCPenney Credit Card.
 Must request at time of purchase.

-Apply Now \*Get DetailsPlus Free Delivery and Basic Installation
+Apply Now \*Get Details Plus Free Delivery and Basic Installation

 On all appliance purchases over $299